-Said warhead is a miniature nuclear bomb.
+Said warhead also happens to be a miniature nuclear bomb.

 - Metal Gear Solid 3: Snake Eater uses the Davy Crockett as a plot device that sets the game into motion.
 At the end of the prologue Virtuous Mission, the Ax-Crazy GRU Colonel Volgin receives a pair of Davy Crocketts from The Boss (who apparently defected from the United States to the Soviet Union).
 He then immediately uses it on the OKB-754 research facility by firing the 300 kilogram weapon with his bare hands inside a helicopter, creating an international incident and triggering Operation Snake Eater.
 The Boss herself later used the second Davy Crockett to destroy Groznyj Grad and Graniny Gorki, once again firing it by hand.